Symptoms of Menopause

 Changes in libido

-While most women report having a decrease in their libido, some have reported having increased libido.
-The changes in libido are, therefore, different from one woman to another.
+While most sufferers report having a decrease in their libido, some have reported having increased libido.
+The changes in libido are, therefore, different from one person to another.
 Decreased libido is said to be associated with gaining weight.
 It can lower your sex drive by making you feel uncomfortable with your body.
 Exercising and eating healthy can, however, make you embrace your body again.

 If you experienced headaches during your menstrual period, it is common to get headaches during menopause too.
 Hormones released by your ovaries may also affect chemicals in the brain related to headaches.
 Headaches are less likely to occur if your hormones are steady.
 In the menopause years, however, the hormones fluctuate, explaining why headaches are more frequent in menopause.